Adam-Elgendy/GabeogatchiSubmission/README.md

 ```
 Hi!

-You've been selected to be a beta tester for the gabeogatchi game!
+You've been selected to be a beta tester for the Gabeogatchi game!

 The game have several features that are currently with placeholder values, but all key features (and more!) work to the basest extent!